Query language

 string

-Substring against the source’s store name
+Substring, or * / ? wildcard, against the source’s store name

 adapter_id